Update to the latest Meilisearch version

 Now that your updated Meilisearch instance is up and running, verify that the dump import was successful and no data was lost.

 If everything looks good, then congratulations!
 You successfully migrated your database to the latest version of Meilisearch.
-Be sure to check out the changelogs (opens new window).
+Be sure to check out the changelogs.

 If something went wrong, you can always roll back to the previous version.
-Feel free to reach out for help (opens new window) if the problem continues.
+Feel free to reach out for help if the problem continues.
 If you successfully migrated your database but are having problems with your codebase, be sure to check out our version-specific warnings.

 Delete the Meilisearch binary and data.ms folder created by the previous steps.
 Next, move the backup files back to their previous location using: